Ayahuasca and Trauma: Trauma Recovery, Therapeutic Techniques, and Safety Considerations

 How Does Ayahuasca Influence the Brain to Address Trauma?

-Ayahuasca influences the brain to address trauma by modulating neurotransmitters and promoting the reconnection of neural pathways involved in emotional regulation and memory processing.
+Ayahuasca influences the brain to address trauma by modulating neurotransmission and brain activity in regions involved in memory and emotional processing.

 Can Ayahuasca Help With PTSD and Childhood Trauma?